apache/streampipes-website/docs/04_use-dashboards.md

 This split between the panel and the settings dialog is useful.
 Settings define what the dashboard should be.
 The panel is where users experience that decision in practice.

-> [Image placeholder: dashboard panel with toolbar, time selector, options menu, chart canvas, and right-side chart selection panel in edit mode]
+<ScreenshotFigure
+  src="/img/2026/dashboard-create.png"
+  alt="Dashboard edit mode with save toolbar, chart canvas, and chart selection panel" title="Compose the Dashboard" eyebrow="Edit Mode" caption="In edit mode, the dashboard becomes a composition surface where saved charts are placed, arranged, and coordinated through shared settings."
+/>

 ## Move into edit mode when the composition should change